Saturday, May 16, 2026 @ 5:30 AM

 Campsites are assigned first-come, first-served upon arrival.
 Check-in after 1:00 PM.
 Check-out by 11:00 AM.

-Rim Rock 50M Trail Challenge 2026 The Rim Rock course features two rugged loops through Skyline Wilderness Park, the Napa Open Space Preserve, and the new Soscol Headwaters Trail system.
-Each loop is approximately 26 miles.
-Solo runners will complete both loops (about 52 miles total), while relay teams of two will each complete one loop.
+The Rim Rock course features 2 1/2 rugged loops through Skyline Wilderness Park, the Napa Open Space Preserve, and the new Soscol Headwaters Trail system.
+Each large loop is approximately 22 miles and the last loop you run the 10k so you get a break on elevation.
+Solo runners will complete both loops (about 51 miles total).

 Please note that this route is an estimate and may be modified closer to race day due to natural terrain, trail conditions, and access permissions.